media savvy bill of rights

-You have a right to a variety of news stories on the same subject, to offer you different insight, different facts and different things to think about before forming your opinion.
+You have a right to a variety of news stories on the same subject, to offer you different insights, different facts and different things to think about before forming your opinion.

 You have a right to grant an interview or to decline an interview with the media.
-There’s no “have tos” in this instance; but if you can offer an alternative, enlightening or contradictory point of view, why wouldn’t you?
+There are no “have tos” in this instance; but if you can offer an alternative, enlightening or contradictory point of view, why wouldn’t you?

 You have a right to an interview that allows you to share your knowledge.
 Reporters who cut you off, or don’t want to hear what you have to say for fear it will blow their story’s premise, aren’t playing fair.
 Report them to the Fair Media Council.

 You have a right to prepare for interviews not done on immediate deadline.
-It’s within your right to know the reason a reporter wants an interview.
+It’s within your right to know the reason a reporter wants to an interview.
 (You do not have a right to the questions in advance, or to insist everything you say be published.)

 You have a responsibility to act on information you find in the news to make your community a better place.